 To ensure the safety of medical devices, manufacturers must live up to specific requirements and processes while manufacturing their devices.
 Quality management standards are implemented by all regulatory authorities in the world in one capacity or another, and they are indispensable aspects of all global regulatory frameworks.

 Quality management standards provide standardized and effective requirements for establishing and maintaining a quality management system (QMS) for any manufacturer involved in the medical device industry.
-Although the FDA and European Commission are working on international harmonization, they still maintain their quality standards: the Quality System regulation (21 CFR, 820) in the FDA and ISO 13485 Quality Management Systems for Medical Devices in the EU.
+Although regulatory authorities historically maintained separate quality management requirements, the FDA now aligns its QMS requirements with ISO 13485:2016 through the QMSR, while the EU and other jurisdictions retain their own frameworks based on ISO 13485

 FDA